 A martingale collar is a special kind of dog collar that was originally designed to keep sighthounds with small heads and thicker necks from backing out of their collars.
 However, martingales have become increasingly popular across many breeds, both because of their usefulness for leash training and because of their availability in a wide range of widths and designs.

-Often referred to as a humane alternative to a choke collar, the martingale collar consists of a large loop that encircles the dog’s neck and is connected to -- and controlled by -- a smaller loop with a D-ring for leash attachment.
+Often referred to as a humane alternative to a choke collar, the martingale collar consists of a large loop that encircles the dog’s neck and is connected to a smaller loop with a D-ring for leash attachment.
 When a human pulls on the leash to restrain the dog, the small loop becomes taut, causing the larger loop to tighten evenly around the dog’s neck, thus preventing the dog from backing out of the collar.

 How do I measure my dog for a martingale?